-Now, however, more job information is shared via a system run by public employment security offices that provides online access in high schools to a database of informa
+Now, however, more job information is shared via a system run by public employment security offices that provides online access in high schools to a database of information on job openings for high school graduates received by these offices.
+The date from which job openings can be advertised also varies according to region and, although it has become institutionally possible for students to make multiple applications, the "one application per student" approach still predominates.